lizzyTheLizard/domain-schema-documentation/README.md

 * `yarn test` to run the tests
 * `yarn lint` to lint the project
 * `yarn check` to run all checks and tests in the project
+* `yarn integration-tests` to run the integration tests
-* `yarn workspace tests` to run the unit tests in watch mode
+* `yarn unit-tests` to run the unit tests
+* `yarn workspace example generate` to run the example
-* `yarn workspace example` to run the example
+* `yarn workspace example generate:watch` to run the example in watch mode

 The GitHub Action Pipeline at [.github/workflows/build.yaml](./.github/workflows/build.yaml) is used to run the tests and checks on every push.
 After a merge to main, a new version is build and published to NPM.
 Make sure to increase the version number before merging to main!